rabbit140/RepData_PeerAssessment1/PA1_template.md

 ###4.
 Imputing missing values

-Load the dataset once again so that it's raw, downloaded data and get the number of missiong values:
+Load the dataset once again so that it is raw, downloaded data and get the number of missing values:

 ```r
 activity_data <- read.csv("activity.csv")